-ID RiC-A40 Name Structure Definition Information about the intellectual arrangement and composition of a record resource or the physical arrangement and composition of an instantiation .
-Domain Record Resource; Instantiation Specifications For record and record part,encompasses information about the intellectualcomposition of the record, the presence of record parts and their functions.For record set,encompasses information about the methodology or criteria used forarranging the member record sets and records within the containing record set.
-For instantiation , may comprise information about the composition of the physical elements of the instantiation .
+ID RiC-A40 Name Structure Definition Information about the intellectual arrangement and composition of a record resource or the physical arrangement and composition of an instantiation.
+Domain Record Resource; Instantiation Specifications For record and record part, encompasses information about the intellectual composition of the record , the presence of record parts and their functions.
+For record set, encompasses information about the methodology or criteria used for arranging member record sets or records within a containing record set.
+For instantiation, may comprise information about the composition of the physical elements of the instantiation .
 Extensibility May be extended with any number of specific attributes.
-Repeatability Not repeatable Value schema Model-based text; free text Scope Should not be confused with the classification attribute, which provides information about the category which the record set belongs to within a classification scheme.
-Examples The record has two appendices, comprising a full account of the income from car taxes and real estate taxes The series have the files arranged according to the alphabetical order of the places concerned Inside each file, the records are arranged chronologically The database has three related tables: names, addresses, and passport numbers
+Repeatability Not repeatable Value schema Model-based text; free text

+Scope For a record set , may be used to summarize the structure of the record set itself, or additionally to summarize the structure of some or all members of the record set .
+Should not be confused with the classification attribute, which provides information about the category which the record set belongs to within a classification scheme.
+Examples The record has two appendices, comprising a full account of the income from car taxes and real estate taxes [en] [record] The series have the files arranged according to the alphabetical order of the places concerned [en] [record set] Inside each file, the records are arranged chronologically [en] [record set] The database has three related tables: names, addresses, and passport numbers [en] [record]

 ID RiC-A41

 Name Technical Characteristics

-Definition Describes any relevant physical or software feature of any device involved in the creation or management of a record resource .
+Definition Describes any relevant physical or software feature of any device involved in the

+creation or management of a record resource.

 Domain Mechanism

 Specifications

 Extensibility May be extended with any number of specific attributes.

 Repeatability Not repeatable

 Value schema Free text

 Scope Does not include references to the workflow that the mechanism is involved in which is described under the activity entity.
-It emphasizes those features that provide a better understanding of the impact of

-the mechanism on the records.
+It emphasizes those features that provide a better understanding of the impact of the mechanism on the records .

-Examples Hubble Space Telescope had until 2002 a flawed mirror that introduced severe spherical aberration for the images
+Examples Hubble Space Telescope had until 2002 a flawed mirror that introduced severe spherical aberration for the images. [en]